 Digital marketing managers can use their knowledge and skills in industries with similar work environments, such as public relations, advertising sales, accounting and business management.

 How to become a digital marketing manager

 The typical path to becoming a digital marketing manager includes the following steps:

-- Apply to open positions.
+Apply to open positions.
 Once you've earned your degree, certifications and related work experience, search for positions in your desired industry and geographic area.
-Apply for the jobs you are qualified for based on education and experience.
 Knowing your qualifications and curating prospective employers can optimize your search and increase the chances of employers contacting you for an interview.
-Use the resume you created along with a cover letter that outlines the reasons you are the best candidate for that specific role and company.

 Digital marketing manager job description example

 Advanced Retail Analytics is seeking an experienced digital marketing manager to join our growing team.
-This role is responsible for identifying new marketing opportunities as well as increasing awareness around our brand, managing all digital marketing and SEO-related activities like link building, content strategy and keyword usage.
-The ideal candidate will effectively use digital assets (company website, social media and email) to create marketing strategies that will boost conversion rates and ultimately increase our company's ROI.
+This role is responsible for identifying new marketing opportunities and increasing awareness around our brand, managing all digital marketing and SEO-related activities like link building, content strategy and keyword usage.
+The ideal candidate effectively uses digital assets, such as a company website, social media and email, to create marketing strategies that can increase conversion rates and ultimately increase our company's return on investment.
 Innovative thinking, a focus on positive customer experience and a proactive mindset are essential in this role.